Tropical Depression Usman: Meteorological history

 The JMA began issuing advisories on 12:00 UTC of December 25, when they considered that the tropical depression had 10-minute sustained winds of 55 km/h (35 mph).
-With Usman's ragged center, the system remained disorganised, as wind shear was becoming displaced to the northwest.
+With Usman's ragged center, the system remained disorganized, as wind shear was becoming displaced to the northwest.
 By 03:00 UTC on December 26, satellite imagery depicted that the system had multiple, minor circulation centers revolving around its original center.
-The storm's structure became somewhat disorganised due to the lack of convection, being blown off by the southeasterly wind shear.
+The storm's structure became somewhat disorganized due to the lack of convection, being blown off by the southeasterly wind shear.
 The system maintained its intensity until the next day, when satellite imagery showed a broad circulation with excellent outflow along with extensive deep convection flaring near its center.
 At this point, both the JMA and the JTWC predicted that the system would intensify into a tropical storm within the next 24 hours.
-Thereafter, convection had increased around the system, and the system's center became much more organised.
+Thereafter, convection had increased around the system, and the system's center became much more organized.
 At 00:00 UTC on December 28, the JTWC reported that the system's 1-minute sustained winds to 55 km/h (35 mph).
 A cold cold cover began obscuring the system's elongated center, thereafter.
 On December 29, the system's central cold cover began to dissipate, and the JTWC had stated that the system began weakening and deteriorating.
 Tropical Depression Usman made landfall in Borongan, Eastern Samar on 06:00 UTC of the same day, as the PAGASA downgraded the system to a low-pressure area.
 The JMA stated that the system was located in an area of increasing wind shear.
 Several hours later, both the JMA and the JTWC issued their final advisory on the system.